 To begin the learning process, start with the Learning Guides.
 These documents provide insight into approaching the material on a module-by-module basis and point out matters that require special attention or preparation.
 The lecture outline will then systematically guide you through the text and lecture content.
-If something is on the outline, you need to know it; if it is not, you are not responsible for it, even if it is in your text.
 Handouts and videos will supplement and reinforce key concepts.

-Regarding the Video Support, I will talk through the lecture content following the outline closely.
-Note, if something is on the outline you are responsible for it, even if I do not discuss it.
-With this in mind, it will require TIME to review the outlines, view associated videos, and study the handouts to understand the material.
+Regarding the Video Support, as I will discuss the lecture content, you will find it closely following the outline.
+Note that if something is on the outline, you are responsible for it, even if I do not discuss it.
+Note that it will require TIME to review the outlines, view associated videos, and study the handouts to understand the material.
 Regarding laboratory material, mastery of the anatomical characteristics of tissue, bones, organs, etc., and associating appropriate functions with them will be necessary.